-&lt;sup>108 Indridason, 2008, p 242.

-L'Obs, 24/03/2012, accessed online.
+108 Indridason, 2008, p.
+242. 109 L'Obs, 24/03/2012, accessed online.

-While the public is in shock, most of the candidates to presidency officially announce that they are suspending their campaign, while the president Nicolas Sarkozy triggers the Vigipirate plan, France's national security alert system at red alert.
-112 Created in 1978 by an interministerial decree, this anti-terror framework forms part of the French civil defence strategy and aims at both inform State's representatives of any terrorist threat via decentralised intelligence centers, and to implement generalised surveillance measures with, for instance, military patrols in airports, train stations and schools.
-113 In 2003, the Vigipirate plan has been modernised by the French government to list five levels of national alert: green, corresponding to 'no threat', yellow, corresponding to 'particular vigilance', orange, corresponding to 'simple Vigipirate', red, corresponding to 'reinforced Vigipirate' and black, corresponding to 'particularly serious threat'.
-114 As the identity of the killers is still unknown, the political ideology behind his act of terrors remains uncertain.
-Since he killed both Jewish people and soldiers from the Maghrebi community, the 'killer on a scooter' could be a terrorist acting in the name of Islam, avenging the people of Palestine and murdering Muslim 'traitors' working for the French army, but he could also act in the name of a far-right ideology.
-The latter ideology is in fact preferred at first by investigators, who believe that the killer could seek to "purify, "renationalise" institutions considered as the base of the Republic and the nation', 115 especially since three former colleagues of the soldiers were well-known neo-nazis.
-116 However, on the 21st of March, the killer is localised and identified.
-His name is Mohamed Merah, he is a French and Algerian man from Toulouse, who is known to have tight links with a salafist organisation from his hometown.
-117 In 2010, he travelled to Lebanon, Syria, Jordan, Palestine, Israel, Tadjikistan, Afghanistan and Egypt and in 2011, he attended a training
+While the public is in shock, most of the candidates to presidency officially announce that they are suspending their campaign, while President Nicolas Sarkozy triggers the Vigipirate plan, France's national security alert system at red alert112.
+Created in 1978 by an interministerial decree, this anti-terror framework forms part of the French civil defence strategy and aims at both inform state's representatives of any terrorist threat via decentralised intelligence centres, and to implement generalised surveillance measures - with, for instance, military patrols in airports, train stations and schools113.
+In 2003, the Vigipirate plan has been modernised by the French government to list five levels of national alert: green, corresponding to "no threat," yellow, corresponding to "particular vigilance," orange, corresponding to "simple Vigipirate," red, corresponding to "reinforced Vigipirate" and black, corresponding to "particularly serious threat114."
+As the identity of the killers is still unknown, the political ideology behind his act of terrors remains uncertain.
+Since he killed both Tewish people and soldiers from the Maghrebi community, the "killer on a scooter" could be a terrorist acting in the name of Islam, avenging the people of Palestine and murdering Muslim "traitors" working for the French army, but he could also act in the name of a far-right ideology.
+The latter ideology is in fact preferred at first by investigators, who believe that the killer could seek to "'purify,' 'renationalise' institutions considered as the base of the Republic and the nation115," especially since three former colleagues of the soldiers were well-known neo-nazis116.
+However, on 21 March, the killer is localised and identified.
+His name is Mohamed Merah, he is a French and Algerian man from Toulouse, who is known to have tight links with a salafist organisation from his hometown117.
+In 2010, he travelled to Lebanon, Syria, Jordan, Palestine, Israel, Tadjikistan, Afghanistan and Egypt and in 2011, he attended a training camp run by Al-Qaeda118.
+For

-&lt;sup>113 Guittet, 2008, p 191.
+113 Guittet, 2008, p.
+191.

-Lebourg, 02/05/2012, accessed online.
+114 Ibidem, p.
+192. 115 Lebourg, 02/05/2012, accessed online.

-&lt;sup>116 Le Point, 20/03/2012, accessed online.

-&lt;sup>117 Defranoux and Tourancheau, 6/12/2012, accessed online.
+Le Point, 20/03/2012, accessed online.
+Defranoux & Tourancheau, 06/12/2012, accessed online.

-camp run by Al-Qaeda.
-118 For the media and the politicians, it is thus established beyond doubt that France is facing an Islamist terrorist attack.
-On the 22nd of March, after hours of siege and fights, Merah is killed by police forces in his apartment.
-119
+the media and the politicians, it is thus established beyond doubt that France is facing an Islamist terrorist attack.
+On 22 March, after hours of siege and fights.
+Merah is killed by police forces in his apartment119.

 This terrorist attack is particularly important for analysing political discourses on terrorism, since it happened a month before French presidential elections.
 The political reactions to this tragedy were formed in a context of electoral campaign but also in an atmosphere of national fear and traumatism.
-Discourses generated following Merah's killings could represent the opportunity for political leaders to both show their ability to react adequately in times of crisis, and to emphasize their propositions on security issues.
-In fact, far from constituting a 'parenthesis' in the electoral battle, the Toulouse and Montauban shootings influenced a great part of the campaign and modified the strategies and agenda of some candidates.
-120 Consequently, some of the most significant campaign speeches are directly referring to this terrorist attack.
+Discourses generated following Merah's killings could represent the opportunity for political leaders to both show their ability to react adequately in times of crisis, and to emphasise their propositions on security issues.
+In fact, far from constituting a "parenthesis" in the electoral battle, the Toulouse and Montauban shootings influenced a great part of the campaign and modified the strategies and agenda of some candidates120.
+Consequently, some of the most significant campaign speeches are directly referring to this terrorist attack.

-2. 2015: Charlie Hebdo and Hyper Casher.
+2. 2015: Charlie Hebdo and Hyper Casher